domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Regrets are the only way to learn, grow, & improve.
 Embrace regrets & be thankful for them (& such opportunities).

 Continuously build your mountain carefully, purposely, slowly, & steadily, one rock at a time, beginning of course w/ a broad, robust foundation & then building upon that.

+Don't do any work that you can viably outsource to someone else who's more qualified than you.
+Any other strategy is purely driven by ego.
+Lose the ego - you'll be infinitely more productive.